jarelllama/Scam-Blocklist/README.md

 After browsing r/Scams for weeks and manually reporting scam sites to Hagezi's issue tracker, I realised most scam sites follow a similar template.

-There is no way I can keep up with the amount of scam sites created daily but with this project I aim to retrieve as many newly created scam sites as possible.
+There is no way I can keep up with the number of scam sites created daily but with this project, I aim to retrieve as many newly created scam sites as possible.

 ### See also